15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 How to get to Miradouro do Guindaste

-Miradouro do Guindaste is located in the municipality of Santana on the North eastern part of Madeira Island.
+Miradouro do Guindaste is located in the municipality of Santana on the Northeastern part of Madeira Island.
 From Funchal it is about a half an hour drive and there are plenty of parking spots right in front of the viewpoint.
 Miradouro do Guindaste is located next to Praia do Faial, so on a sunny day you can eventually relax on the beach after visiting the viewpoint.
-After parking the car, you only have to walk for 2 minutes until you get on the headland.
-You can walk all the way to the tip of the headland for the best view and photo spot.
+After parking the car, you only have to walk for 2 minutes to get to the viewpoint.
+You can walk to the tip of the headland for the best view and photo spot.
 But always be aware and mind your step!

 Ponta do Rosto